datalad-handbook/book/docs/challenges/102-102-subdatasets.rst

       $ cat .gitmodules

 Navigate into the newly installed subdataset ``original/phase2``.
-Run ``gitk`` and explore its files to find out what this dataset is all about.
+Run :term:`gitk` and explore its files to find out what this dataset is all about.